 It is undoubtedly one of the most difficult life situations: Unemployment!
 Especially in financial terms, unemployment does not only mean a general restriction, but also in terms of the possibility of further, even if only temporary, financial bottlenecks to take out a loan.
 As a rule, banks do not grant loans to the unemployed – or do they?

 It is often very difficult for the unemployed to get a loan.
 As a rule, the unemployed have no reserves or possessions that would serve as collateral for the lender.
-The fact that they therefore often grant loans to the unemployed at particularly high interest rates is therefore understandable from their perspective on the one hand, and on the other hand the cat bites its tail a little bit.
+The fact that they therefore often grant long term loans for bad credit no guarantor to the unemployed at particularly high interest rates is therefore understandable from their perspective on the one hand, and on the other hand the cat bites its tail a little bit.
 Because higher interest rates can additionally weaken the repayment power of an unemployed borrower.
 First and foremost, this can have serious consequences for the borrower, but secondly, of course, it can also have serious consequences for the lender, who could ultimately lose even more money than if he had granted the loan at average interest rates.
 Nevertheless, for all the difficulties that unemployed people face when applying for credit, it is not impossible.
 These are the most important things that unemployed people should consider before taking out a loan:

 1. Think about the credit thoroughly